Beijing grapples with Games legacy four years on

 Yet today both places are better known for the steady stream of curious tourists they attract -- some 4.61 million visitors in 2011 -- rather than as locations for major sporting events.

-While the Bird's Nest does host the odd football match or track and field competition, it has also been the site of what was billed as China's first rodeo, a "winter wonderland" theme park, and concerts.
+While the Bird's Nest does host the odd football match or track and field competition, it has also been the site of a "winter wonderland" theme park and concerts.

 The stadium's management estimates that at the current rate, it will take some three decades to recoup the 3 billion yuan cost of building it.